hms-dbmi/scde/README.md

       <img src="vignettes/figures/PAGODA.gif" width="400px">
     </td>
     <td>
       <code>scde</code> contains <code>pagoda</code> routines that characterize aspects of transcriptional heterogeneity in populations of single cells using pre-defined gene sets as well as 'de novo' gene sets derived from the data.
 Significant aspects are used to cluster cells into subpopulations.
 A graphical user interface can be deployed to interactively explore results.
+See examples from the PAGODA publication <a href="http://pklab.med.harvard.edu/scde/pagoda.links.html">here</a>.
+See analysis of the PBMC data from 10x Genomics <a href="http://pklab.med.harvard.edu/cgi-bin/R/rook/10x.pbmc/index.html">here</a>.
     </td>
   </tr>
 </table>